The Best of Intentions

 This was before there was an actual “police academy”.
 We attended classes at the old Army Reserve building on 22nd ave near Kaimuki Intermediate School.
 In fact, we used the school field for some of the physical training.

-I’d already had over 2 years of off base military police experience with H.A.S.P., so as far as the take downs and holds I was pretty well versed.
+I’d already had almost 2 years overseas and over 2 years of off base military police experience with H.A.S.P., so as far as the take downs and holds I was pretty well versed.
 As far as the “choke”, I was as good as anyone and a lot better than most.
 I had gotten lots of “practice” and I was really damn good at “taking them out” with what is now called the “rear naked” choke.

 Some of the non-vets were really not prepared for the real world they were about to enter.
 One young man that sat next to me was the son of a local photographer and studio owner.
 Basically a very nice, but naïve, young man.
 He was one of those not really ready.

 The breaking point came in a “Sex Crimes” class.
 The detective giving the class started passing out crime scene photos.
 There were actual scene photos and were graphic to say the least.

 The class was the last of the day and as the pictures came to my classmate, he would give a quick glance and pass the picture on to the next guy.
 But, he did look at them.
 He made a quiet comment about, “People don’t really do this”.
 The detective overheard and responded, “Yes.
 And much worse”.